hmanchev/ui5-uiveri5/docs/config.md

 ```
 $ grunt visualtest --browsers=browser:*:android --seleniumAddress=http://127.0.0.1:4723/wd/hub --baseUrl=http://10.0.2.2:8080
 ```
-___Limitation___ Currently screenshots are not supported on default browser on android emulator so disable them with --no-take

 ### Load page and login from test
 Set 'baseUrl' to 'null' to disable automatic page loading.
 Then call navigation.to() with required URL.
 You could override